Dr Lesley Welch Chartered Counselling Psychologist. DCounsPsych, Bsc (Hons)

 Reduced fee for Counselling Psychology students in training £55

 Individual quotes apply to organisational work, depending on requirements

 - I am happy to call you free of charge to chat about any queries you might have about the areas you want to work on, to answer any questions you might have about me and the way I work, and to think about how we might work together, and to consider any other questions you might have.

-- I am currently offering Parks Inner Child Therapy at a 50% reduced rate for a small number of adult clients, whilst I am training in the PICT Trauma and Abuse Specialist Skills Diploma.
-Sessions are 90-120 minutes, and during training usually fortnightly or monthly.
+- Parks Inner Child Therapy.
+Sessions are 1.5 hrs or 2 hrs and can be done weekly, fortnightly, monthly or arranged to suit your needs.
 If you would like more information about this please don't hesitate to contact me.
 We can arrange an initial telephone consultation free of charge to consider suitability prior to formal PICT assessment.

 - PICT might be helpful for you if you have longstanding difficulties related to childhood trauma, abuse, less resourceful parenting, or other childhood related events.
 Difficulties might include depression, anxiety, low self esteem, feeling not good enough, anger issues, feelings of guilt or shame, relationship issues, traumatic memories or unwanted behaviours, or other issues.
 You might have had therapy before to discuss these issues, but still feel stuck with these difficulties and want an effective and efficient way of resolving the impact these issues have on you and your life.

-- Please view the following links for further information on PICT: http://www.ppfoundation.co.uk/what-is-parks-inner-child-therapy/
+- Please view the following links for further information:

 Please contact me via telephone by calling or texting to book an appointment or to discuss your needs.